hwi/HWIOAuthBundle/Resources/doc/07_cookbooks.md

 The key here is the `access_control` section.
 We define a firewall on the entire website that allows anonymous connections (anonymous users are given the `IS_AUTHENTICATED_ANONYMOUSLY` and that's all) so that everyone can browser the site, but still be authenticated in the Symfony2 meaning of the term.

 Then we need to tell Symfony that we want extra-security for some paths, using the `access_control`.
 We require the `ROLE_USER` role, thus forcing already anonymously authenticated user to re-authenticate to gain higher access privileges.
+Note that we force full authentication on the `login_path` to enforce using the OAuth Entry Point.